pingcap/docs-cn/sql/mysql-compatibility.md

 1 row in set (0.00 sec)
 ```

-Architecturally, TiDB does support a similar storage engine abstraction to MySQL, user tables are be created in the engine specified by the [`--store`](server-command-option.md#--store) option used when starting tidb-server (typically `tikv`).
+Architecturally, TiDB does support a similar storage engine abstraction to MySQL, and user tables are created in the engine specified by the [`--store`](server-command-option.md#--store) option used when you start tidb-server (typically `tikv`).

 ### EXPLAIN